 - Net profit margin (net income/revenue), and

 - Days in inventory (annual revenue / average inventory × 365 days).

 Your company’s goals should be to at least meet industry standards.
 For a retailer, inventory is simply purchased from the manufacturer, but the inventory account is more complicated for manufacturers.
 Inventory costs for manufacturing companies consist of raw materials, labor and overhead costs.
 It’s commonplace for manufacturing and distribution companies to use standard cost to value their inventories.

 The composition of your company’s cost of goods will guide you on where to cut.
 In a tight labor market, it’s hard to reduce labor costs.
 However, it may be possible to renegotiate prices with suppliers.
 Your company should also be sure to monitor commodity fluctuations, such as steel or aluminum for example, in anticipation of future increases to material costs.
 It may be possible to renegotiate sales prices with customers based on these anticipated changes.

-The carrying costs of inventory, such as storage, insurance, obsolescence and pilferage can also be negotiated to improve margins.
+The carrying costs of inventory, such as storage or insurance, can also be negotiated to improve margins.
 Other carrying costs, such as obsolescence and pilferage, can decrease with internal improvements.
-For example, your company could negotiate a new lease for your warehouse, installing anti-theft devices or opting for less expensive insurance coverage.
+For example, your company could negotiate a new lease for your warehouse, install anti-theft devices, or opt for less expensive insurance coverage, if appropriate.